 Staying safe on country roads

-Whether you’re a native of the countryside or an infrequent visitor, these tips for rural driving should help you stay safe and avoid the hazards.
+Whether you’re a native of the countryside or an occasional visitor, these tips for rural driving should help you stay safe and avoid the hazards.

 1. Speed limits, not targets

 Designated speed limits are provided as a maximum legal guide, however situations such as sharps bends, unexpected hazards and changing conditions often mean that drivers should determine their speed by the circumstances and not the limits.

 When driving on winding roads, slow your car ahead of the bend to a speed which will allow you to stop should a hazard emerge around the corner.
 Braking as you enter a bend will likely mean that you are going too fast and not in full control.

 Look ahead and use tree lines, telegraph poles and hedges to determine where the road is going.

 After heavy rainfall, roads in rural areas often become flooded.
 Driving through floodwater should be avoided if possible, as it is difficult to determine the water’s depth and what debris might be under the surface.

 If you have no option other than to drive through floodwater, do so at a slow pace and be prepared to reverse out, should it become too deep.

 Always check your brakes after driving through deep water and if floodwater reaches the lower level of the doors, do not attempt to drive until a mechanic has looked at it.